-If you’ve spent a reasonable amount of time on the internet (which if you’re reading, then you are.
-Just admit it) then I’m 99.99% sure that you know or have heard of WordPress.
+If you’ve spent a reasonable amount of time on the internet then I’m 99.99% sure that you know or have heard of WordPress.
 In fact, I’d be more shocked if you haven’t come across a website that hasn’t been powered by WordPress.

-Given how popular WordPress is as a CMS (content management system), it’s no surprise that they would have accumulated a whole bunch stats and data that are pretty amazing.
+Given how popular WordPress is as a CMS (content management system), it’s no surprise that they would have accumulated a whole bunch of statistics and data that are pretty amazing.

-So, we decided to scour the internet and compile some WordPress site stats and any other interesting WordPress usage stats in this big list.
+So, we decided to scour the internet and compile some stats about WordPress and any other interesting WordPress usage statistics in this big list.
 Plus, if you’re a content creator, you can even use some of these data to create infographics, articles, or any other cool content.

 The internet is a vast space.
-There are millions upon millions of websites – be it a business blog or personal resume website, currently available for you to visit and about a quarter (or 38.5% to be exact) of those are made and powered by WordPress.
-That basically means that 1 in every 4 websites is bound to be a WordPress website, which goes to show how much of the internet is WordPress!
+There are millions upon millions of websites – be it business blogs or personal websites.
+A whopping two-fifths (or 43% to be exact) of those are made and powered by WordPress.
+That basically means that 2 in every 5 websites is bound to be a WordPress website, which goes to show the popularity of WordPress.

-It’s astonishing that WordPress is powering 38.5% of the internet, but what’s even more astonishing is that it was due to an increase in usage by about 3.9%.
-Given how tough the CMS competition currently is, it’s amazing that WordPress is still able to and shows you how many people use WordPress to this day.
+It’s astonishing that WordPress powers 43% of the Internet, but what’s even more astonishing is that it was due to an increase in usage by about 3.5% (compared with 2021).
+The dominance of WordPress amidst stiff competition among CMS brands is a testament to WordPress's popularity!

-To continue highlighting WordPress’ dominance in the CMS industry, this WordPress statistics show that currently, WordPress is holding about 63.5% of the content management system share.
-That’s a huge gap over all of the other CMS platforms combined!
+To continue highlighting WordPress’ dominance in the CMS industry, these WordPress usage statistics show that currently, WordPress is holding about 64.3% of the content management system share (the chart above).
+That’s a considerable gap over all of the other CMS platforms combined!